daijiong1977/news/docs/FILTERS.md

 Global filters (applied by `clean_paragraphs()`)
 - HTML unescape: raw feed HTML entities are unescaped and normalized (smart ASCII replacements for common punctuation and ellipses).
 - Drop very short paragraphs: paragraphs shorter than ~30 characters are removed (to skip bylines, tags, or boilerplate).
+  - Exact threshold used in code: paragraphs with length < 30 characters are removed by default.
+This value is configurable in `clean_paragraphs()`.
 - Byline detection and removal:
   - Exact matches to a configured set of publisher byline names are removed.
   - Repeated two-word names (e.g., "Nick Schifrin Nick Schifrin") are treated as bylines and removed.